-This is a quintessential Mumbai snack available almost in all street food joints across the city.
+This is a quintessential Mumbai snack available almost at all street food joints across the city.
 The spicy curry prepared from mashed vegetables is one of the main components of the dish that adds to its flavour.
-Soft freshly baked breads (pav) is heated with dollops of butter and served with the mashed vegetable curry.
-Sukh Sagar (Chowpatty), Maruti Pav Bhaji (Vile Parle West), Sardar Pav Bhaji (Tardeo) and Amar Juice Center (Gulmohar Road, Juhu) are some of the best food joints in Mumbai where one can go for a 'only pav bhaji' meal.
+Soft, freshly-baked bread (pav) is heated with dollops of butter and served with the mashed vegetable curry.
+Sukh Sagar (Chowpatty), Maruti Pav Bhaji (Vile Parle West), Sardar Pav Bhaji (Tardeo) and Amar Juice Center (Gulmohar Road, Juhu) are some of the food joints in Mumbai where one can go for a 'only pav bhaji' meal.

 Commonly known as onion pakoda, this Mumbai snack is best savoured during monsoon over a cup of hot ginger tea.
-The platefuls of crunchy onion balls are generally served with tamarind and coriander chutney to enhance the eating experience.
-Two best places to try Kanda Bhaji in Mumbai are Chai-Coffi (Versova, Andheri West), Chai Pe Charcha (Lower Parel).
+The plates of crunchy onion balls are generally served with tamarind and coriander chutney to enhance the eating experience.
+Two best places to try kanda bhaji in Mumbai are Chai-Coffi (Versova, Andheri West), Chai Pe Charcha (Lower Parel).

-A quick take away snack, Frankie is an all-time favourite amongst the young Mumbai crowd.
-Almost all food joints in railway stations serve hot crispy frankies on those on the go.
+A quick take away snack, Frankie is an all-time favourite among the young Mumbai crowd.
+Almost all food joints in railway stations serve hot, crispy frankies to those on the go.
 Some of the best places to have 'Mumbai wala' Frankie are Tibbs Frankie (Churchgate), Nirvan Frankie (Carter Road, Bandra West) and Bademiyan.

 Made of puffed rice, vegetables, tangy tamarind chutney, coriander leaves, peanuts, the savoury snack is an all-time favourite of Mumbaikars.
-The beaches of Juhu, Aksa and Girguam are speckled with uncountable Bhel Puri stalls.
-It can be consumed in two forms- sukha bhel and gila bhel.
-Apart from the beaches, few other food joints where one can drop in for a delicious bowl of Bhel Puri are Swati Snacks (Tardeo Road), Sharma Bhelpuri House (Kamla Bhawan, Vile Parle East)and Shiv Shankar Chat Bhandar (Andheri West, Lokhandwala).
+The beaches of Juhu, Aksa and Girguam are speckled with uncountable bhel puri stalls.
+It can be consumed in two forms – sukha bhel and gila bhel.
+Apart from the beaches, few other food joints where one can drop in for a delicious bowl of bhel puri are Sharma Bhelpuri House (Kamla Bhawan, Vile Parle East), Golden Bhelpuri House (Girgaun) and Shiv Shankar Chat Bhandar (Andheri West, Lokhandwala).